America’s elderly population is expected to rise from 46 million in 2016 to approximately 70 million by 2030.

 Conditions such as osteoporosis can increase an older adult’s risk of falling.
 Falls may lead to injuries with devastating effects, including decreased function, fractures, and sometimes even death.
 When assessing the patient’s fall risk, the Geriatric Nurse will also ask and consider the current living arrangements and conditions of the elderly patient, including stairs within the home, safe walkways, as well as other potential falling hazards that could endanger them.

 The incidence of dementia increases with age, particularly among those over 85 years, yet many patients with cognitive impairment remain undiagnosed.
 The value of the Geriatric Nurse making an early diagnosis includes the possibility of uncovering treatable conditions.
 The evaluation of cognitive function can include:2

 - Tests to evaluate medical conditions that may contribute to cognitive impairment (eg, B12, thyroid-stimulating hormone [TSH])

 - Depression assessment

 - Radiographic imaging of the brain such as a CT scan or MRI scan5

-Depressive illness in the elder population is a serious health concern leading to unnecessary suffering, impaired functional status, increased mortality, and excessive use of health care resources.
+Depressive illness in the elderly population is a severe health concern leading to unnecessary suffering, impaired functional status, increased mortality, and excessive use of health care resources.
 Late-life depression remains underdiagnosed and inadequately treated.
 Depression in elder adults may present atypically and may be masked in patients with cognitive impairment.
-A two-question screener is easily administered by a Geriatric Nurse and likely to identify patients at risk if both questions are answered affirmatively.5 The questions are:
+A two-question screener is easily administered by a Geriatric Nurse and is likely to identify patients at risk if both questions are answered affirmatively.5 The questions are:

 - “During the past month, have you been bothered by feeling down, depressed, or hopeless?”